Myziane Maolida: 2023-24: Loan to Hibernian

 Hertha BSC were looking to sell Maolida in the summer transfer window prior to the 2023–24 season, but contract negotiations between Maolida and Turkish side Ankaragücü failed.
 In August 2023, Hertha coach Pál Dárdai demoted Maolida to the second team Hertha BSC II, playing in the Regionalliga Nordost.
 He was loaned to Scottish Premiership club Hibernian in January 2024.

 Al-Kholood

-On 23 August 2024, Hertha sold Maolida to Saudi Arabian club Al-Kholood for a unknown transfer fee.
+On 23 August 2024, Hertha sold Maolida to Saudi Arabian club Al-Kholood for an unknown transfer fee.

 International career

 Born in France to Comorian and Malagasy parents, Maolida was a youth international for France.

 He debuted with the Comoros national team in a 4–2 2026 FIFA World Cup qualification win over Central African Republic on 17 November 2023, scoring his side's fourth goal in his debut.
 In his second game for the national team, he scored the winner in a 1–0 victory over Ghana.

+On 11 December 2025, Maolida was called up to the Comoros squad for the 2025 Africa Cup of Nations.